 The two types of stain that you get in the market are water-based and oil-based.
 Water-based stains remain on the surface and add durability to the wood.
 They also dry faster than the oil-based variety.

 In contrast, oil-based stain penetrates deeply into the wood creating a protective moisture layer just underneath the surface.
 Oil-based stain offers more durability than water-based stain.

 In contrast to stains that resemble varnish, timber oil plays the role of lotion to wood.
 Wood comes in a variety of colors.
 The purpose of timber oil is to enhance the natural color of the wood.
 Other than enhancing the color of wood, it also has the effect of adding some water resistance to wood.

 Timber oil will not provide UV protection to the wood.
-It tends to deteriorate fast, even in a few weeks.
 Hence, you need to refinish wood finished with timber oil every so often.
 Fortunately, sanding the wood surface when the oil starts to dry and reapplying timber oil is a relatively straightforward process.

 Timber Oil vs. Stain

 So, how do we distinguish timber oil from stain?
 This question has two answers – after application, how it looks and how long it will last.
 Although both these finishes have similar functions, each one looks and lasts differently.